mah-sam/mah-sam/README.md

 - 👋 Hi, I’m @mah-sam
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning web developement and electrical engineering
+- 🌱 I’m currently learning AI and electrical engineering
 - 💞️ I’m looking to collaborate with anyone anytime (:
 - 📫 How to reach me:
 Twitter: @mah_sam01 <br>